- What is Business Aviation?

 The Training & Advance Education Subcommittee facilitates and monitors the activities of OEMs and training providers in relation to the recommendations set forth by the NBAA Maintenance Committee.
 The subcommittee's current initiative is to address specific training for aircraft, engines and avionics through training guidelines and specifications for business aviation.
-The Training Advance Education subcommittee looks to find solutions to the aviation maintenance personnel needs through Project Bootstrap, a career development path and advance certification effort.
+The Training Advance Education subcommittee looks to find solutions to the aviation maintenance personnel needs through NextTech for NextGen, a career development path and certification effort.

 Business Aircraft Maintenance Air Mail – Available in both email list and web-based forum formats, Air Mail is NBAA's Members-only social network for collaboration and discussion on topics of interest to business aircraft operators.
 The Business Aircraft Maintenance Air Mail forum was established for the discussion of maintenance issues.